df15h-moddable/df15h-unreal/docs/ce/3_configure/mod/2_add-ons/map/1_cooked/exiled-lands/pnutt-shemite.md

 ## Impressions

-- The mod is _extremely_ well done.
+- The mod is _extremely_ well made.
 Feels like something out of a high-fidelity "Age of Conan".
 - It contains well-chosen custom music.
 It sounds like it adds some from "Age of Conan", including the Tortage motif.

 ## Conflicts